Skip to main content

 Clock responsiveness

-Limited direct clock data in healthy humans.
-The TAME (Targeting Aging with Metformin) trial will be the first large RCT measuring aging endpoints.
+Direct clock data in healthy humans is limited.
+The TAME trial (Targeting Aging with Metformin) will be the first large randomized trial measuring aging endpoints in non-diabetics.
 Some observational data suggest lower epigenetic age in users.

 Prescription medication.
-Typically 500-1500mg daily.
-GI side effects common initially.
-Off-label longevity use is widespread but not evidence-based for non-diabetics yet.
+Typically 500–1500 mg daily.
+Gastrointestinal side effects are common initially.
+Off-label use for longevity is widespread but not evidence-based for non-diabetics yet.

 What we don't know

 Whether metformin benefits healthy non-diabetics.
-TAME trial results pending.
-Whether it actually slows biological aging clocks or just improves metabolic markers.
-Interaction with exercise benefits.
+TAME trial results are pending.
+Whether it truly slows biological aging clocks or just improves the metabolic markers they track.
+It may also blunt some exercise benefits when used concurrently.

 Key findings

-• TAME trial (ongoing): first geroprotector RCT with aging endpoints
+• TAME trial (ongoing): first large aging-endpoint trial in non-diabetics

-• Epidemiological: diabetic metformin users may have lower mortality than non-diabetic controls
+• Diabetic metformin users may have lower mortality than non-diabetic controls

 • Direct epigenetic clock evidence in healthy humans is limited